-The first hypothesis "The current study evidence provided for strong favourable link between cyberstalking and mental health.
-We look at the degree of dread that stalking-like behaviours cause as a critical component in determining the impact on mental Examining harmful health. stressselfreduction techniques like medication and drug and alcohol abuse seemed crucial as well, as these practises may have detrimental effects on one's health and the level of fear itself may be a factor in poor mental health (Tjaden & Thoennes, 1998).
+The first hypothesis "The current study evidence provided for a strong favourable link between cyberstalking and mental health.
+We look at the degree of dread that stalking-like behaviours cause as a critical component in determining the impact on mental health.
+Examining harmful stressreduction techniques like selfmedication and drug and alcohol abuse seemed crucial as well, as these practises may have detrimental effects on one's health and the level of fear itself may be a factor in poor mental health (Tjaden & Thoennes, 1998).